sormy/gentoo-ami-builder/README.md

 ## Customization

+### Custom user phase build script

 Use `--user-phase` option to pass custom script that can do any kind of special configuration, install needed packages, anything that is needed to make a base AMI for your use cases.

+### Custom provisioning script

+Produced image has `ec2-init` service that automatically do a provisioning for hostname, ssh keys and can also execute custom provisioning shell script provided using EC2 metadata.

+Read more here about `ec2-init`: https://github.com/sormy/ec2-init#module-exec

+Read more about EC2 metadata: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-add-user-data.html

 ## Stage3